vmware-tanzu/tanzu-cli/docs/quickstart/quickstart.md

 ```

-The way this type of plugin installation works is that The context you
+The way this type of plugin installation works is that the context you
 create or activate can recommend a list of plugins and their versions.
 When you create or activate a context, the Tanzu CLI fetches the list of
 recommended plugins and automatically tries to install these plugins to